cs31415/cs31415.github.io/blog/unit-testing-5.md

 #### Setting up expectations on mock objects:

 Setting up expectations on mock objects is also repetitive code that can get messy and hinder readability, especially when we have multiple dependencies and long parameter lists.
-In this case, we could extract out this code into a mock wrapper class:
+In this case, we could extract out this code into mock wrapper classes:

 ```csharp
 public class MockSqlClient : Mock<ISqlClient>